ricky074game/RevoltUltimate/README.md

 - [ ] RetroAchievements
 ## Installation

-There will be a website later to install this propertly, but for now, go to the releases tab and extract the latest release.
+There will be a website later to install this propertly, but for now, go to the releases tab and use the setup utility to install it.